nayan32biswas/nayan32biswas/src/posts/mysql.md

 => SELECT students.student_id, CONCAT(students.first_name, " ", students.last_name) AS Name, COUNT(absences.date) AS Absences FROM students, absences
                 WHERE students.student_id = absences.student_id GROUP BY students.student_id;
 	a.
-If we wanted a list of the number of absences per student we have to group by student_id or we would get just one result
+If we wanted a list of the number of absences per student we have to GROUP BY student_id or we would get just one result

 => SELECT students.student_id, CONCAT(students.first_name, " ", students.last_name) AS Name, COUNT(absences.date) AS Absences FROM students LEFT JOIN absences
 	            ON students.student_id = absences.student_id GROUP BY students.student_id;